9 Tips for Flying with Your Small Dog for the First Time

-Be mindful that your dog may be restless and a bit agitated because they have been stressed or sleeping for a long period.
+If you fly with your small dog, be mindful that your dog may be restless and a bit agitated after the flight because they have been stressed or sleeping for a long period.

-When you get to your final destination, thank them for being patient and handling the situation so well by taking them for a walk or playing fetch.
+When you get to your final destination, thank your dog for being patient and handling the situation so well by taking them for a walk or playing fetch.